redwoodjs/redwood-office-hours/README.md

 ## List of Examples

 - [2022-09-28-rest-directive](2022-09-28-rest-directive/README.md) - How To build a REST directive with RedwoodJS Transformer Directives (2022-09-28)
+- [2022-10-05-enum-select-options](2022-10-05-enum-select-options/README.md) - # How To Use Human Readable Enums in a Form with a SelectList

 ## Discord Invite Link